-- An employee who is engaged to work for fewer than an average of 38 ordinary hours per week over a period of no more than 4 weeks and whose hours of work are reasonably predictable is a part-time employee. - An employer may employ part-time employees with any classification defined in Schedule A-Classification Structure and Definitions. - 10.3 This award applies to a part-time employee in the same way that it applies to a full-time employee except as otherwise expressly provided by this award. - 10.4 A part-time employee is entitled to payments in respect of annual leave, personal/carer's leave, compassionate leave or public holidays on a proportionate basis. - 10.5 At the time of engaging a part-time employee, the employer must agree in writing with the employee to all of the following:
+- An employee who is engaged to work for fewer than an average of 38 ordinary hours per week over a period of no more than 4 weeks and whose hours of work are reasonably predictable, is a part-time employee. - An employer may employ part-time employees with any classification defined in Schedule A-Classification Structure and Definitions.

-- (a) the number of hours to be worked each day; and - (b) the days of the week on which the employee will work; and - (c) the times at which the employee will start and finish work each day. - 10.6 The employer and the employee may vary an agreement under clause 10.5.
-Any variation must be recorded in writing. - 10.7 An employer must roster a part-time employee to work on any shift for a minimum of 3 consecutive hours. - 10.8 A part-time employee must be paid in accordance with clause 18-Minimum rates for each ordinary hour worked. - 10.9 The employer must keep a copy of any agreement under clause 10.5, and any variation under clause 10.6, and give another copy to the employee.
+- 10.3 This award applies to a part-time employee in the same way that it applies to a full-time employee except as otherwise expressly provided by this award. - 10.4 A part-time employee is entitled to payments in respect of annual leave and personal/carer's leave on a proportionate basis. - 10.5 At the time of engaging a part-time employee, the employer must agree in writing with the employee to all of the following: - (a) the number of hours to be worked each day; and - (b) the days of the week on which the employee will work; and - (c) the times at which the employee will start and finish work each day. - 10.6 The employer and the employee may vary an agreement under clause 10.5.
+Any variation must be recorded in writing. - 10.7 The employer must keep a copy of any agreement under clause 10.5, and any variation under clause 10.6, and give another copy to the employee. - 10.8 An employer must roster a part-time employee to work on any shift for a minimum of 3 consecutive hours. - 10.9 A part-time employee must be paid in accordance with clause 18-Minimum rates for each ordinary hour worked.